mailhunt/policies/copyright/index.md

 Making original work is hard!
 As described in our [Use Restrictions policy](../abuse/index.md), you can’t use mailhunt products\* to make or disseminate work that uses the intellectual property of others beyond the bounds of [fair use](https://www.copyright.gov/fair-use/more-info.html).

 Are you a copyright owner?
-Under the Digital Millennium Copyright Act (17 U.S.C. § 512), you have the right to notify us (PROXIMA B SASU) if you believe that an account user of any product we built and maintain has infringed on your work(s) as copyright owner.
+Under the Digital Millennium Copyright Act (17 U.S.C. § 512), you have the right to notify us if you believe that an account user of any product we built and maintain has infringed on your work(s) as copyright owner.
 To be effective, the notification of claimed infringement must be written.
 Please include the following information:

 - A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.
 - Identification of the copyrighted work(s) claimed to have been infringed.
 If there are multiple, please share a representative list of those works.